Fuji, land of snow

 Laughing women by Kitagawa Utamaro (1753-1806), executed in 1798, shows a group of women in front of a screen adorned with Mount Fuji.

-In The first days of spring from the series Glories of the Twelve Months (1772-1781), Koryūsai represents a couple asleep on a game of Go and having the same dream: a pilgrimage to Mount Fuji illustrated in the bubble at the top of the print.
+Dance The first days of spring from the series Glories of the Twelve Months (1772-1781), Koryūsai represents a couple asleep on a game of Go and having the same dream: a pilgrimage to Mount Fuji illustrated in the bubble at the top of the print.
 It is a poetic evocation of the love uniting a man and a woman.

 Monk Nichiren walking in a snowy landscape Series Illustrations of famous monks (1835-36) by Ishiyusai Kuniyoshi (1797-1861), shows this much contested monk, of the Kamakura period (1185-1333), who founded a new Buddhist school.
 He is alone, walking in a snowstorm, against a backdrop of the seaside landscape.
 The work is very refined and the play of colors, white for the snow, intense Prussian blue for the sea, gray for the sky and orange for the clothes, accentuates the feeling of loneliness and opulence.
 The composition is very dynamic thanks to the oblique planes of the mountain and the foreground.

-For Chinese poet Su Dongpo Series Chinese and Japanese verse mirror (1834), Hokusai used Prussian blue for the sky and for the water and there is no separation between the two spaces (ducks float on the water at the level of the monk's straw hat).
+To Chinese poet Su Dongpo Series Chinese and Japanese verse mirror (1834), Hokusai used Prussian blue for the sky and for the water and there is no separation between the two spaces (ducks float on the water at the level of the monk's straw hat).
 The blue highlights the whiteness of the snow that is in reserve.

 Suzuki Harunobu (1725-1770) is famous for his female portraits and the invention of "brocade prints" where the work is magnified by embossing, gold powder, mica or silver.
 For the Parody of the story of "trees in pots" (1765-70), Harunobu alludes to a Kabuki play.
 As for Young woman in the snow, parody of a kabuki theater role (1765-70), some details are embossed for an even more refined effect.